jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 - In the 'Defaults' directory, a 'Paint.json' holds the parameters that are used by the various components of the Paint pipeline.
 For regular use, parameters do not need to be changed, but the option to change is provided (but requires detailed insight into the pipeline's operation).
 The parameters are explained in the next section.

-- In the 'Logger' directory, the system writes log files, that provide information about the progress of operations in the pipeline and if any difficulties encountered.
+- In the 'Logger' directory, the system writes log files, that provide information about the progress of operations in the pipeline, and if any difficulties are encountered.
 The log files can be statically viewed with a regular text editor or dynamically with the MacOS Console application.

 # Structure of Generate Squares

 The core of the data processing takes place in Generate Squares.
-To facilitate stuyding the cose, some high level pseudo-code is presented hers.
+To facilitate studying the code, some high level pseudocode is presented hers.

 **Generate Squares manin structure**